A couple of weeks ago, my wife and I binge-watched Season 4 of The Chosen.

 Modern-day People Who Don’t Get Healed

-Some Christ-followers do not receive their healing in this life despite all the confessions of faith, multitudes of prayers, and diligent fasting made both by themselves personally as well as on their behalf.
 A salient example of this very kind of situation is the death from cancer of Beni Johnson, the wife of Bethel Church’s senior leader, Bill Johnson, a tragic event now 2 years in the past.
 Eric Johnson, their son, is profoundly hearing-impaired and has yet to receive his healing, despite the fact the Holy Spirit has moved mightily through him to miraculously heal others — including other deaf people.

 Bethel has championed divine healing for decades now and has witnessed literally thousands of miraculous healings in both their services as well as their multitude of worldwide outreaches and missions — including the very kind of cancer which took her life — yet the wife of the senior pastor died and their son remains almost completely deaf.

 As it turns out, Dallas Jenkins has a chronically ill daughter.
 From what I can discover, no one outside the family knows whether they have prayed anything other than “if it be Thy will” concerning her healing (such a prayer displays zero faith in God’s promises, I might add).
-While I have compassion for them as they all walk out that struggle, it still doesn’t give them license to do what I’m beefing about in this article.
+While I have compassion for them as they all walk out that struggle, it still doesn’t give him license to do what I’m beefing about in this article.

 Divine Mysteries